Qiskit/qiskit-metapackage/docs/index.rst

 You can use Qiskit to easily design experiments and run them on simulators and real quantum computers.

-Qiskit consists of four foundational elements:  Terra (the code foundation, for composing quantum programs at the level of circuits and pulses), Aqua (for building algorithms and applications), Ignis (for addressing noise and errors), and Aer (for accelerating development via simulators, emulators and debuggers).
+Qiskit consists of four foundational elements:

+- **Terra**: Composing quantum programs at the level of circuits and pulses with the code foundation
+- **Aqua**: Building algorithms and applications
+- **Ignis**: Addressing noise and errors
+- **Aer**: Accelerating development via simulators, emulators, and debuggers

 ****************
 Qiskit Elements